EpistasisLab/tpot/README.md

 ## License

-Please see the [repository license](https://github.com/EpistasisLab/tpot2/blob/main/LICENSE) for the licensing and usage information for TPOT2.
+Please see the [repository license](https://github.com/EpistasisLab/tpot2/blob/main/LICENSE) for the licensing and usage information for TPOT.
-Generally, we have licensed TPOT2 to make it as widely usable as possible.
+Generally, we have licensed TPOT to make it as widely usable as possible.

 TPOT is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as